weedoit/caviar/README.md

 ---

 ###what's this?
-Caviar is a little framework to create PhoneGap Apps in a simple way and with high performance.
+Caviar is a little framework to create Cordova Apps in a simple way and with high performance.
 It was created following some [FastGap](https://github.com/FastGap/fastgap) project techniques.
 Our main concern is to keep everything simple and fast.

 We have no intention to define standards of design for UI.
 We only want to provide a flow management system, resources and some other magic.